DNPLab/DNPLab/docs/source/dnpHydration.rst

     dnplab.dnpHydration.hydration(workspace)

 If returned, **hydration_results** is a dictionary that has the elements listed in the table below.
-If only in-place operation, the workspace will now contain a **'hydration_results'** dictionary. *Note: even if the dictionary is returned the hydration_results key is still added to the workspace*
+If only in-place operation, the workspace will now contain a **'hydration_results'** dictionary. *Note: even if the dictionary is returned, the 'hydration_results' dictionary is still added to the workspace*

 +-------------------+-------------+------------------------------------------------------------------------------------------+
 | key               | type        | description                                                                              |